bu-icsg/dana/README.md

 You can optionally specify a test to build (e.g., `make TEST=t_myTest`) which will need to define a `main` function in `src/test/cpp/t_myTest.cpp`.

 #### <a name="emulation-rocket-chip"></a> Rocket Chip Emulation
-Alternatively, you can build a complete version of Rocket Chip that includes X-FILES/DANA in a RoCC socket.
+Alternatively, you can build a complete version of Rocket Chip that includes DANA in a RoCC socket.

-You can build an emulator of Rocket + X-FILES/DANA using the rocket-chip make target inside the rocket-chip/emulator directory.
+You can build an emulator of Rocket + DANA using the rocket-chip make target inside the rocket-chip/emulator directory.
 The Makefile just needs to know what configuration we're using and that we have additional Chisel code located in the `xfiles-dana` directory.
-Below we build a Rocket + X-FILES/DANA configuration with a DANA unit having 4 processing elements and using a block width of 4 32-bit elements:
+Below we build a Rocket + DANA configuration with a DANA unit having 4 processing elements and using a block width of 4 32-bit elements:
 ```bash
 cd $ROCKETCHIP/emulator
 make CONFIG=XFilesDanaCppPe4Epb4Config ROCKETCHIP_ADDONS=xfiles-dana